 - Short cable between the two pieces

-The pro of this set is pricing, it has twist, programmable buttons and you can separate and attach the two pieces.
+The great thing about this set is its price, it has twist, programmable buttons and you can separate and attach the two pieces.
 It works as advertised but tends to break down easily, it’s perhaps a bit too delicate for playing space sims like Star Citizen.
+I’d say skip this one.

 Thrustmaster T.16000M FCS HOTAS